Beyond a Single Night: Improving OSA Diagnosis with Multi-Night Testing

 Accurate diagnosis of obstructive sleep apnea (OSA) is critical to effective patient care, yet growing evidence shows that a single-night of testing might not tell the full story.
 Night-to-night variability in the apnea-hypopnea index (AHI), as well as the first night effect, can lead to underdiagnosis and misclassification, potentially delaying appropriate treatment.

-50,000 patients tested across multiple nights.
-He’ll demonstrate how multi-night testing reveals cases of moderate to severe OSA that are frequently missed with single-night studies.
+Yoav Nygate, EnsoData’s VP of Artificial Intelligence, explores the science behind AHI variability and its clinical implications, drawing on analysis from over 50,000 patients tested across multiple nights.
+See how multi-night testing reveals cases of moderate to severe OSA that are frequently missed with single-night studies.

-Attendees will gain a deeper understanding of how reliance on a single night can lead to patient misclassification and how adopting a multi-night approach offers a more accurate, comprehensive view of true sleep health.
+Gain a deeper understanding of how reliance on a single night can lead to patient misclassification and how adopting a multi-night approach offers a more accurate, comprehensive view of true sleep health.

-Complete the form to register for the webinar.
+Complete the form to watch the webinar.

-Register Now
+Watch Now